RPT-SHOWCASE-Tennis-Novak Djokovic v Dominic Thiem - 2017 record

-June 7 A look at the 2017 records of Serbia's Novak Djokovic and Dominic Thiem of Austria ahead of their quarter-final match at the French Open on Wednesday (prefix number denotes seeding):
+June 7 A look at the 2017 records of Serbia's Novak Djokovic and Dominic Thiem of Austria ahead of their quarter-final match at the French Open on Wedensday (prefix number denotes seeding):

 2-NOVAK DJOKOVIC (record at ATP events and grand slams in 2017)